deprecated-packages/phpunit-upgrader/README.md

 ## Report Issues

-In case you are experiencing a bug or want to request a new feature head over to the [migrify monorepo issue tracker](https://github.com/migrify/migrify/issues)
+In case you are experiencing a bug or want to request a new feature head over to the [Symplify monorepo issue tracker](https://github.com/symplify/symplify/issues)

 ## Contribute

-The sources of this package are contained in the migrify monorepo.
-We welcome contributions for this package on [migrify/migrify](https://github.com/migrify/migrify).
+The sources of this package are contained in the Symplify monorepo.
+We welcome contributions for this package at [symplify/symplify](https://github.com/symplify/symplify).